edgedb/edgedb/docs/intro/quickstart.rst

 .. _Migrate your schema:

-Before we procede, let's try making a small change to our schema: making the ``title`` property of ``Movie`` required.
+Before we proceed, let's try making a small change to our schema: making the ``title`` property of ``Movie`` required.
 First, update the schema file:

 .. code-block:: sdl-diff